RickBarretto/PreviewGram/README.md

 ## Help PreviewGram

 If you're a Dev (or not), help PreviewGram forking and making pull requests.
 Don't afraid to use the Github's Issue Tab to make critics, suggestions, bugs and security reports! 😉

 ---

 ## To Do

-- [ ] Block ``telegram.org`` and other https requests using the `webView.page().profile().setUrlRequestInterceptor(interceptor)` (Thanks, dbunk!)
+- [ ] Block ``telegram.org`` and
+other https requests using `webView.page().profile().setUrlRequestInterceptor(interceptor)` (Thanks, dbunk!)
 - [ ] Channel Categories
 - [ ] Open on Tor
 - [ ] UI improvements?